CSCfi/csc-user-guide/docs/apps/matlab.md

 - License: Academic
 - Versions: R2023b
-- Toolboxes: Simulink, Control System Toolbox, Curve Fitting Toolbox, Deep Learning Toolbox, Global Optimization Toolbox, Image Processing Toolbox, Optimization Toolbox, Parallel Computing Toolbox, Signal Processing Toolbox, Statistics and Machine Learning Toolbox, Wavelet Toolbox (25 licenses of each)
+- Toolboxes: Simulink, Control System Toolbox, Curve Fitting Toolbox, Deep Learning Toolbox, Global Optimization Toolbox, Image Processing Toolbox, Optimization Toolbox, Parallel Computing Toolbox, Signal Processing Toolbox, Statistics and Machine Learning Toolbox, Wavelet Toolbox.
+  There are 25 licenses of each toolbox.

 The academic license allows use only for teaching and academic research at a degree-granting institute.